 SEMINAR FEE: $100 US or rupee equivalent

-There will be English translation and also Chinese translation by FM band.
+There will be English and Chinese translation by FM band.

 There is no need to pre-register for the seminar.
-Only accommodation needs to be reserved in advance.
+Only accomodations need to be reserved in advance.

 FOR FURTHER INFORMATION AND REGISTRATION FOR VVI ACCOMODATION CONTACT: